3ZsForInsomnia/vs-code-companion/README.md

 ## Roadmap

+- [ ] Add support for determining if a markdown file actually is or is not a prompt, and filter out non-prompt files found
 - [ ] Support separate lists in config for system vs user prompts
 - [ ] Add support for mapping VS Code tools to CodeCompanion tools to the extent possible